Connecting to a database

 docker run --network haskell-for-madmen-network --name haskell-for-madmen-db-container -p 5432:5432 -d haskell-for-madmen-db

-If you already have an application listening on port 5432 you’ll need to use a different input port in -p <input port>:5432
+If you already have an application listening on port 5432 you’ll need

 .